jasdhiratrevature/react-demo2/README.md

 by default json-server listens on port 3000, to use other port use the -p switch.
 5. Once the json-server starts open the browser and point it to ` http://localhost:3030/blogs`

+---
+## 17-Fetching_Data_with_useEffect

+1. We would be fetching the data using the fetch API from our json-server in useEffect hook
+2. In our Home component clean up the initinal setState where we have initialized the hardcoded blog data and set it to null.
+3. let us make the fetch request in the useEffect hook, pass the end point in the fetch call.
+Log the data to the console
+4. Comment out the `<BlogList/> tag` to avoid any errors.
+5. Check the console and the data from the json file using the json-server will be seen in the console.
+6. once the data is visible on console , comment that line and call the setBlogs , useState method and pass the data as a parameter.
+7. Also uncomment the `<BlogList/> Tag`, there might still be errors on the page. `Cannot read properties of null`
+8. It takes a fraction of second to fetch and load the data from the json-server and the data is still null hence the error. and we are using thr map () method on null.
+9. so we will eventually get the data , but untill we get the data , we need to combat that error.
+10. We really don't want to output the `<BlogList/>` until we have a value for blogs, so what we could do is do a little dynamic check here
+11. Also delete the handleDelete method for the time being.
+12. Also in the BlogList component delete the button for delete and also the handleDelete props.
+---